svanderburg/disnix-proxy-example/README.md

     $ disnixos-env -s services-with-proxy.nix -n network.nix -d distribution-with-proxy.nix

+The variant with socket activation can be deployed as follows:

+    $ disnixos-env -s services-with-socketactivation.nix -n network.nix -d distribution-without-proxy.nix

 Deployment using the NixOS test driver
 --------------------------------------
 This system can be deployed without adapting any of the models in